ozumahe/e-commerce-website/README.md

-# MUSIC PLAYER WITH HTML, CSS AND JAVASCRIPT
+# E-COMMERCE WEBSITE WITH HTML, CSS AND JAVASCRIPT

 ## Desktop view